bootdotdev/curriculum/README.md

 - [Computer Science Roadmap (wip/planned)](paths/computer-science.md)
   - Python & Go

-## Becoming an author

-Feel free to browse the curricula above and reach out if you're interested in authoring one of the yet-to-be-released courses (the ones without links).
-We are always looking to hire talented authors to help us create high-quality content.

-More info on authorship and how to [contact us can be found here](https://www.boot.dev/create-a-course).

 ## Philosophy

 You can read about our [approach to learning here](https://www.boot.dev/about/).